rparaula/2026-Air-Quality-Summer-Research/preprocessing/README.md

 ---

-### Step 4: Filter the ZCTA shapefile to ZIP codes in the data
+### Step 4: Filter the ZCTA shapefile to ZIP codes in the data.

+**This step is redundant if using data from the `preprocessing/houston-zip-shapefiles` directory.**

 After downloading the 2020 national ZCTA shapefile, run: